 They are also the first to sell out, so book early if you want a much more comfortable journey.

-The cheapest way to buy your tickets is in person at the ticket counters at Hua Lamphong Railway station.
+The cheapest way to buy your tickets is in person at the ticket counters at Krung Thep Aphiwat Central Terminal (Bang Sue Central Station).

-The station is easily accessible from most parts of Bangkok, with buses and a subway train running right up to the door.
+The station is easily accessible from most parts of Bangkok, with buses and MRT trains running to the terminal.

 Times and fares for the train from Bangkok to Chiang Mai are shown for information only and may change without notice.